4 Things You Can Only Find In Southwest Florida

 2. More Seashells than Anywhere Else

 Ok, we have to admit this wouldn’t be a proper article on our exclusive features without at least one piece on our seashells.
 After all, both Sanibel and Captiva islands offer miles of beaches with more than 400 varieties of seashells of different shapes, sizes and colors.
-The best times to look for shells are the hours just before or after low tide.
+Sanibel has even earned the title of "Seashell Capital of the World" and we even have our own holiday, National Seashell Day.

 3. From Beach to Wildlife in a Matter of Minutes